 n Increase consolidation through additional vibration

-n Adjust the machine's outside form to batter inward approximately 25 mm (1 inch) from bottom to top
+n Adjust the machine's outside form to batter inward approximately 1 inch from bottom to top

 Reinforcement must be accurately placed and rigidly fastened.
 If cages are not rigid and braced diagonally in both transverse and longitudinal directions, problems can occur.
 The remedy: